What is a Boring Head?

 With a deeper cut, there are more arrows acting to stabilize the forces so they’re not all trying to get the insert to deflect and skip over the cut.

-The result is a better finish and less likelihood of chatter.
+The result is a better finish and hopefully chatter free boring.
 Having to increase depth of cut in this situation is just one of the many counter-intuitive situations we encounter when machining!

 Like what you read on CNCCookbook?